rcliftonharvey/dspfilters4juce/README.md

 This will create a *2nd order Biquad low-pass* based on the *RBJ* formulae.

 *The notation for this step is identical for all filters.
 First you pick the filter design, then you specify a filter type and lastly you give it an order.
-The higher the order is, the steeper the things should get.* ***Here's a universal example:***
+The higher the order is, the steeper the filter's slope should get.* ***Here's a universal example:***
 ```c++
 DSP::FilterDesign<FilterType,Order> variableName;
 ```